gu-fan/riv.vim/doc/riv_todo.rst

 9. Indent

-   + Indent:  <Tab> to indent. improved <BS> indent
+   + DONE 2012-07-08 Indent:  <Tab> to indent. improved <BS> indent
-   + Indent:  The content space for field list should align with prev field list.
+   + TODO Indent:  The content space for field list should align with prev field list.
-   + Indent:  A command to format the indent of lists.
+   + DONE 2012-07-08 Indent:  A command to format the indent of lists.
+     Use '>' '<' to indent list lvel, use '=' to format number only

 10. Syntax